 Dried Basil: Tender herbs, such as basil lose their potency extra quickly when dried, resulting in a dry sawdust-like texture with not much more than a hint of the basil peppery goodness we love.
 When we started drying our own fresh basil it was seriously a game changer.
 We keep the leaves whole until we are ready to use them and crush them to order.

-Using dried herbs: When herbs are dried they start to lose their volatile oils.
-The more they are crushed, the more parts of the dried leaf is exposed to air, the more the oils dissipate and the more the flavor also disappears, often leaving a faint remnant to what used to be vibrant flavor.
+Using dried herbs: When herbs are dried, they start to lose their volatile oils.
+The more they are crushed, the more parts of the dried leaf are exposed to air, the more the oils dissipate, and the more the flavor also disappears, often leaving a faint remnant of what used to be a vibrant flavor.

 In general, dried herbs retain their aromatic flavor for about 1 year.
 Fresh dried herbs and spices really bring food to a different level.
-Buying small quantities and in whole form, grinding as needed is a good way to make sure you are getting the whole amazing flavor profile that herbs offer.
+Buying small quantities and grinding in a spice grinder as needed is a good way to ensure you get the full, amazing flavor profile that herbs offer.

 Dry your own herbs!